pingcap/docs-cn/privilege-management.md

 `SHOW GRANTS` requires the `SELECT` privilege to the `mysql` database.
 If the target user is current user, `SHOW GRANTS` does not require any privilege.

-`SHOW PROCESSLIST` requires `SUPER` to show connections belonging to other users.
+`SHOW PROCESSLIST` requires the `SUPER` privilege to show connections belonging to other users.

+`SHOW IMPORT JOB` requires the `SUPER` privilege to show connections belonging to other users.
+Otherwise, it only shows jobs created by the current user.

 ### CREATE ROLE/USER